SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Deinitializers
 --------------

-A :newTerm:`deinitializer` is a special instance method that is called just before a class instance is destroyed.
+A :newTerm:`deinitializer` is called just before a class instance is destroyed.
 Deinitializers are written with the ``deinit`` keyword, in a similar way to how intializers are written with the ``init`` keyword.
 Deinitializers are only available on class types.